 You've packed your bags, reserved your hotel and secured tickets to the big festival.
 You've printed out your boarding pass.
 You're ready for your big trip, right?

 Not quite.
-Traveling is fun, but it can also result in identity theft while you're on the road.
+Traveling is fun, but it can also result in identity theft while you're on the road if you don't take precautions.
 After all, you'll be giving your credit card or debit card information to waiters, cashiers and check-in personnel that you don't know.
-You'll also be in strange surroundings, which may have the impact of clouding your judgment.
+You'll also be in strange surroundings, which can make you more vulnerable.

 Fortunately, there are several steps you can take to prevent identity theft from ruining your vacation.